-- 1. Where the discharges are activity may be a significant contributors of contributor to pollution; - 2.
-Where the discharger applicant or permittee is not in compliance with the conditions of the VWP general permit; - 3.
-When a dischargeran applicant or permittee no longer meets VWP general permit conditions; - 4.
-Any When a owner permittee operating under a VWP general permit may requestrequests to be excluded from the coverage of the VWP general permit by applying for a VWP individual permit; - 5.
-When an VWP individual permit is issued to an owner permittee, the applicability of the VWP general permit to the individual permittee is automatically terminated on the effective date of the VWP individual permit; - 6.
-When a VWP general permit is issued which applies to an owner permittee already covered by an individual permit, such owner person may request exclusion from the provisions of the State VWP general permit and subsequent coverage under an VWP individual permit; and - 7.
-A VWP general permit may be revoked as to an individual owner permittee for any of the reasons set forth in 9VAC25-210-180 subject to appropriate opportunity for a hearing. - B. Coverage under a VWP general permit shall be approved for a fixed term for each category of activities based upon project length and duration.
+- 3. When a discharger an applicant or permittee no longer [meets qualifies for coverage under the] VWP general permit [conditions]; [and] - 4.
+Any owner When a permittee operating under a VWP general permit may request requests to be excluded from the coverage of the VWP general permit by applying for an a VWP individual permit[;.] - [5.
+When an a VWP individual permit is issued to an owner a permittee, the applicability of the VWP general permit to the individual permittee is automatically terminated on the effective date of the VWP individual permit; - 6.
+When a VWP general permit is issued which applies to an owner a permittee already covered by an individual permit, such owner person may request exclusion from the provisions of the VWP general permit and subsequent coverage under an a VWP individual permit; and - 7.
+A VWP general permit may be revoked as to an individual owner permittee for any of the reasons set forth in 9 VAC 25-210-180 subject to appropriate opportunity for a hearing. - C. Coverage under a VWP general permit shall be approved for a fixed term for each category of activities based upon project length and duration.
 If the VWP general permit under which a project was authorized expires prior to the expiration of the coverage term, the project shall remain authorized under the replacement VWP general permit unless project conditions have materially changed, and all conditions and requirements imposed under the initial VWP general permit shall be continued and enforced under the replacement VWP general permit.
-Notwithstanding any other provision, a request for a reissuance of certification of coverage under a VWP general permit in order to complete monitoring requirements shall not be considered an application for coverage and no application fee will be charged.
+Notwithstanding any other provision, a request for a reissuance of certification of coverage under a VWP general permit in order to complete monitoring requirements shall not be considered an application for coverage and no application fee will be charged. - C. When a VWP individual permit is issued to a permittee, the applicability of the VWP general permit to the individual permittee is automatically terminated on the effective date of the VWP individual permit. - D. When a VWP general permit is issued which applies to a permittee already covered by a[a VWP] individual permit, such person may request exclusion from the provisions of the VWP general permit and subsequent coverage under a VWP individual permit.